Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Fitting Bayesian ARD Models

-While we have described the current tools for assessing the fit of Bayesian ARD models, there has not been any previous work examining how to do model selection in the context of (Bayesian) ARD models.
-Stan provides several tools for model selection using approximate leave-one-out cross validation \citep{vehtari2017practical}, however the approximation used is not appropriate for models of this form, due to their complex latent structure.
-A natural alternative approach is to instead consider traditional exact cross-validation.
-To do this, we need to be able to construct held out data subsets, for which we make predictions using a model fit on an additional nonoverlapping subset of the data.
+While PSIS approximations do not appear to ease the computational burden of CV, exact $K$-fold entry-wise CV (described as version (a) above) is a natural alternative.
+As discussed above}, we need to be able to construct held out data subsets, for which we make predictions using a model fit on an additional nonoverlapping subset of the data.
 As the models considered here contain node-level effects (the personal degree parameters, $d_i$), which vary for each row of our ARD $Y$, we cannot use entire rows in the held out data fold.
 Instead, we consider simply holding out random entries of $Y$.
 We partition the entries of $Y$ into $K$ folds, $Y^{1},\ldots,Y^{K}$.
 Then for each fold $k=1,\ldots, K$ consisting of $Y^{k}$ we fit our model on all the entries of $Y$ except those in $Y^{k}$, before evaluating the held out model for the entries in $Y^{k}$.
 This can be incorporated into the existing modeling framework using Stan, which uses the expected log predictive density as the evaluation metric.
-This approach can only be considered in the case of models which do not have individual parameters for each entry of the ARD $Y$.
-In particular, this cannot be used to evaluate a model such as \citet{maltiel2015estimating} or \citet{laga2023correlated}.
-Further work is needed to develop a more general model selection procedure which can incorporate the vast flexibility present in modern Bayesian ARD models.
+This approach can only be considered in the case of models which do not have {entry-level} parameters for each entry of the ARD, $Y$.
+In particular, this cannot be used to evaluate a model such as \citet{maltiel2015estimating} or \citet{laga2023correlated}, {as they would experience the same issues which affect the PSIS approximation.} Further work is needed to develop a more general model selection procedure which can incorporate the vast flexibility present in modern Bayesian ARD models.